Create AI videos with 230+ avatars in 140+ languages.

 This will help you determine the content and style of the video, as well as the target audience you're hoping to reach.

-So before you start writing anything, answer the following questions:
+So before you start writing anything, answer these questions:

 2. Choose the right video type